SebastinSanty/autograder-cli/README.md

 * `autograder exit` - Wipes off the credentials.
 Will have to do an init again, to work with autograder.
 * `autograder online create` - Creates a repository on gitlab
 * `autograder online delete` - Deletes the specified repository
+* `autograder online changehost` - To change the host of the gitlab server
 * `autograder push` - Adds, commits, pushes the code

 Still coming